-This Agreement shall be governed by and interpreted and enforced in accordance with the laws of the Commonwealth of Pennsylvania without giving effect to conflict of law provisions and the decisions of the Pennsylvania courts.
-The Grantee consents to the jurisdiction of any court of the Commonwealth of Pennsylvania and any federal courts in Pennsylvania, waiving any claim or defense that such forum is not convenient or proper.
-The Grantee agrees that any such court shall have in personal jurisdiction over it, and consents to service of process in any manner authorized by Pennsylvania law.
+This agreement is governed by and must be interpreted and enforced in accordance with the laws of the Commonwealth of Pennsylvania (without regard to any conflict of laws provisions) and the decisions of the Pennsylvania courts.
+The Grantee consents to the jurisdiction of any court of the Commonwealth of Pennsylvania and any federal courts in Pennsylvania and waives any claim or defense that such forum is not convenient or proper.
+Any Pennsylvania court or tribunal has in personam jurisdiction over the Grantee, and the Grantee consents to service of process in any manner authorized by Pennsylvania law.
+This provision may not be interpreted as a waiver or limitation of the Commonwealth's rights or defenses.